Healthy Homes Assessment Omahu

 Omahu Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory throughout Omahu and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory throughout Omahu and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the compliance with all Healthy Homes Standards that apply or will be applied during the tenure of an apartment rental.
+• Landlords and property managers must keep records of their the compliance with all Healthy Homes Standards that apply or will be applicable during the tenancy of an apartment rental.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2023

-• All households let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Starting 1 July 2024